-- Expand the tree to select a folder. - Right-click the folder name to view a menu of inclusion choices: - Include or Exclude Tree: include or exclude all files in all subfolders within the selected folder - Includeor Exclude Files: include or exclude all files in the folder but none within subfolders - Include or Exclude Special...: open the Special Edit of View Map dialog, where you can specify filenames, extensions, or expressions written in standard Helix server filter expression syntax. - Clear: clear your current review options for the selected depot folder.
-This option appears only if you have already used the Reviews tab to select depot paths for review. - Alternatively, you can double-click the folder name to go directly to the Special Edit of View Map dialog, where you can specify filenames, extensions, or expressions written in standard Helix server filter expression syntax.
+- 3. If you prefer to select depot paths instead of typing them, on the Reviews tab, do the following: - a.
+If needed, expand the tree to navigate to a folder. - b.
+Do one of the following: - Right-click the folder name to view a menu of inclusion choices: - Include or Exclude Tree: Select to include or exclude all files in all subfolders within the selected folder. - Includeor Exclude Files: Select to include or exclude all files in the folder but none within subfolders. - Include or Exclude Special...: Select to open the Special Edit of View Map dialog, where you can specify filenames, extensions, or expressions written in standard Helix server filter expression syntax.

+- Clear: Clear your current review options for the selected depot folder.
+This option appears only if you have already used the Reviews tab to select depot paths for review. - Double-click the folder name to open the Special Edit of View Map dialog, where you can specify filenames, extensions, or expressions written in standard Helix server filter expression syntax. - c.
+Click OK.